cenfun/eight-colors/README.md

 ```

 Notes:
-* `EC.log()` joins multiple arguments with spaces before printing
+* `EC.log()` joins multiple arguments with spaces before printing (no return value)
-* Color log methods such as `EC.logRed(...args)` print the result and also return the final string
+* `EC.logRed(...args)` and other color log methods print the result and also return the colored string
-* Existing ANSI color sequences are removed before a color log method applies a new color
+* Color log methods remove existing ANSI sequences from arguments before applying the new color

 ## Browser
 The package also provides a UMD bundle in `dist/eight-colors.js`.